 Testing your system prior to the test is a great way to ensure that you start CASPer without unnecessary stress.
 Restart your computer on the day of the test to ensure needless background programs are closed.
-Perform the system requirements check (make sure you are logged in to access this link) to ensure that your webcam and computer are working properly.
+Perform the CASPer System Requirements Check (found on your test reservation page) to ensure that your webcam, computer, and internet connection are working properly.
 See our previous post here and our official article on the Student Doctor Network for more tips on how to prepare for the CASPer test.

 Take the full five minutes to respond.

-If you finish your response before the five minutes is up, it is a good idea to go back over your answers and see if there is more you can add or better clarify.
-Is there more you can add to tell us why you chose the stance you did?
-Raters are looking for your motivations for taking a position, rather than only the position itself, so it helps to explain your reasoning as completely as possible within the time given.
-We have found that individuals who used all five minutes in responding tended to score higher on CASPer than students who moved on to the next section before their time was up.
+If you finish your responses before the five minutes are up, it is a good idea to go back over your answers and see if there is more you can add or better clarify.
+Is there more you can add to explain why you chose the stance you did?
+CASPer raters are evaluating your motivations for taking a position, rather than only the position itself, so it helps to explain your reasoning as completely as possible within the time given.
+We have found that individuals who used all five minutes to respond tended to score higher on CASPer than students who moved on to the next section before their time was up.
 So if you run out of time while responding, don’t worry, you are on the right track.

 Read fully, then plan your response.

 After the video or written scenario is presented, you will be asked to respond to three open-ended questions within a five minute window.
 You will feel pressed for time, but make sure to read all three questions and take a moment to reflect and plan your responses.
 This will allow you to avoid repeating yourself as you move from question to question, or missing addressing a question completely.
 Consider all aspects of the dilemma presented to make sure you are covering the issue from as broad a perspective as possible.

 Don’t panic if you don’t finish your thought.